 Her career has included a development focus in previous positions at the African Development Bank and at the World Bank where she was a Senior Social Scientist focusing on gender and conflict, disarmament and child soldiers.
 Bigombe holds a Master’s in Public Administration from Harvard University and a Bachelor of Arts in Sociology and Rural Economy from Makerere University in Uganda.

-Between 2006 and 2008, Afako was the Chief Legal Advisor to the Southern Sudanese mediation in the Juba Peace Talks between the Government of Uganda and the Lord’s Resistance Army.
-In that capacity, he developed and drafted the Final Peace Agreement, with particular responsibility for the Agreement on Reconciliation and Accountability.
-These were the first efforts where transitional justice issues were addressed in a context in which the International Criminal Court was already active.
+Afako has worked in the fields of human rights, refugee law, criminal justice and transition issues in several countries.
+He was the Chief Legal Advisor for the Juba Peace Talks between the Government of Uganda and the Lord’s Resistance Army (2006-8), developing and drafting the agreement on Reconciliation and Accountability: the first efforts to address transitional justice in an ongoing conflict in which the International Criminal Court was active.

 He is the author of several publications on justice and peace issues.
-He is a regular commentator in the international media – including print, radio and television – on political and international justice developments in Africa.

 Noha El-Mikawy is Professor of Practice in the Public Policy and Administration Department, and Dean of the School of Global Affairs and Public Policy at The American University in Cairo (AUC).
 She has a bachelor’s degree in political science from AUC, and holds a master’s degree in comparative politics and international relations and a PhD in comparative politics from the University of California, Los Angeles (UCLA).